antonioleal/myslackbuilds/README.md

 *Version 0.12.0*

+## clamtk (A frontend for ClamAV)
+ ClamTk is a frontend for ClamAV using perl-Gtk3.
+ It is intended to be an easy to use, light-weight, on-demand scanner for Linux systems.

+*Version 6.18*

 ## B-em (BBC Microcomputer Emulator)
  B-em is an emulator for various models of BBC Microcomputer as made by Acorn Computers in the 1980s along with a selection of